'Hindutva': The Radical Hindu Ideology That Seeks to 'Push Christianity Out of India'

 "It's really the most sophisticated government as far as restricting religious freedoms outside of China," said Dr. David Curry, a commissioner on the United States Commission on International Religious Freedom.

 USCIRF has documented an unprecedented uptick in violence against Christians under Modi's rule.
-The majority of attacks are carried out by R.S.S. and other Hindu extremists groups with ties to the prime minister's political party.
+The majority of attacks are carried out by R.S.S. and other Hindu extremist groups with ties to the prime minister's political party.

 Modi is accused of fanning the flames of Hindutva, a radical ideology that teaches only Hindus are true Indians and that all other religions, especially Christians and Muslims, are foreigners who must be removed from society.